e-conomic/bob/README.md

 # bob the builder

-Minimal deploy tool using git post-receive hooks
+Minimal deploy tool using git post-receive hooks.
-After you install it run `bob` to get some help
+After you install it run `bob` to get some help.

 ```
 Usage: bob [command] [remote] [options...]